soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 ```
 >

-You want the button to be visible when the bunny dies, let's look at how we implement our game over scenario.
-It would be really useful to know the current state of the game.
-Has the game started, is the player dead e.t.c ?
+We want the button to become visible when the bunny dies, so let's take look at how we implement our game over scenario.
+To do this properly, it would be really useful to be able to know the current state of the game.
+Has the game started?
+Is the player dead?
+Etc.

 #Game State

-State management is a great way to do this, just look into the `MSButtonNode` code above.
-A `state` property is used to track if the button is `Active,Hidden or Selected`.
+State management is a great way to do this.
+To see state management in action, just look into the `MSButtonNode` code above.
+The button has a `state` property, which is used to track if the button is `Active`,`Hidden` or `Selected`.

 For the *GameScene* class it would be great to know if the game state is either `Active` or `GameOver`.

-When this `GameOver` state applies you want to:
+When this `GameOver` state applies we want to:

 - Kill the bunny
 - Stop the world scrolling
 - Show the restart button
-- Ignore any touch other than the button
+- Ignore any touch other than one on the restart button

 An *Enumeration* is a great way to setup a custom state type.

 > [action]
-> Add the following `Enumeration` to the top of *GameScene.swift*:
+> Add the following `Enumeration` to the top of *GameScene.swift*, just before `class GameScene` is declared:
 >
 ```
 enum GameSceneState {